andela/healthchecks-shockwave/README.md

 healtchecks comes with a `sendalerts` management command, which continuously polls database for any checks changing state, and sends out notifications as needed.
-Within an activated virtualenv, you can manually run the `sendalerts` command like so:
+Open a new terminal window and within an activated virtualenv, you can then manually run the `sendalerts` command like so:

     $ ./manage.py sendalerts

 In a production setup, you will want to run this command from a process manager like [supervisor](http://supervisord.org/) or systemd.

+* Verify emails via the admin panel in order to send email notifications via the terminal

 ## Database Cleanup